 Building any business takes patience, especially in a foreign country.
 The rules and regulations are vastly different from the Western world.
-And have no expectations from family, friends to support your venture.
-Focus on customers who buy into your vision and products and always give them first class service.
+The key is to focus on customers who buy into your vision and products and always give them first class service.

 We are obviously in very unprecedented times at the moment.
 What are you doing to stay positive and keep the brand looking ahead?

 By focusing on what we can control - that is to provide comfort and warmth to people during these challenging times.
 We’re the people business - serving tea.
 That means exceeding the expectations of our customers and partners.
 We strive to be something bigger than ourselves — to make a difference in our communities.
 We focus on issues where we can have the biggest collective impact.